iamd3vil/blobasaur/CLUSTERING.md

 ## Hash Slot Calculation

-Blobnom uses the same hash slot calculation as Redis:
+Blobasaur uses the same hash slot calculation as Redis:

 1. Extract the "hash tag" from the key (text between `{` and `}`)
 2. If no hash tag exists, use the entire key